-Big Pun(isher), born Christopher Lee Carlos Rios (November 10, 1971–February 7, 2000), was a black Latino rapper.
-Based mostly in the Bronx, the black Puerto Rican released three main albums, only one of which came out before his death.
+Big Pun(isher), born Christopher Lee Carlos Rios (November 10, 1971February 7, 2000), was an Afro-Latino rapper.
+The child of Puerto Rican immigrants, he was based mostly in the Bronx and released three main albums, only one of which came out before his death.
 He is noted for having a very direct, clear and commanding delivery along with clever and often intimidating lyrics.
-Despite being morbidly obese (which ultimately lead to his demise), he was capable of long, seemingly breathless performances.
+Despite being morbidly obese (which ultimately led to his demise), he was capable of long, seemingly breathless performances.

 Tropes Big Pun utilized in his works:

 - Acrofatic: In his own words: "400 pounds/but I move fast."
 He was morbidly obese and it ended up killing him but he was capable of breathless and quick delivery even a healthy person would struggle to have the lung capacity for.

 - As the Good Book Says...: Despite being a "lapsed" Catholic, some of his tracks have Biblical references.

 - Badass Boastful Rap: Most of his songs.

 - The Cameo: Snoop Dogg shows up in the music video for "Twinz (Deep Cover '98)", this is due to the original "Deep Cover" by Dr. Dre being Snoop Dogg's first major appearance on a song.